 Our eye doctors care about your vision and the health of your eyes.
 With cutting-edge technology and advanced skill, we will monitor and treat your eye disease to prevent complications and vision loss.
-At Overland Optical Family Eye Care, we will provide you with first-rate care for eye disease, such as diabetic retinopathy, macular degeneration, cataracts and glaucoma.
+At Overland Optical Family Eye Care, we will provide you with first-rate care for eye diseases, such as diabetic retinopathy, macular degeneration, cataracts, and glaucoma.
 With two convenient locations, in St Louis and St Charles, we aim to make your eye care experience as efficient and comfortable as possible.

-Most people do not notice the early signs of ocular disease, and regular comprehensive eye exams are the only dependable way to detect or rule out diagnosis.
+Most people do not notice the early signs of ocular disease, and regular comprehensive eye exams are the only dependable way to detect or rule out a diagnosis.
 Our offices are equipped with advanced technology and digital imagery technology, so we can identify the beginning signs of eye disease and treat it – way before symptoms appear.
 Treatment for eye disease is advancing rapidly, and our eye doctors are committed to staying up-to-date.

 If you are diagnosed with an eye disease, our optometrists in St Charles and St Louis will meet with you to explain your condition and answer all of your questions.
 We believe that optimal eye care is based on a good, open relationship between patient and optometrist.
 Together, we’ll determine the most appropriate treatment for you.
 Contact us for an appointment – we look forward to helping you maintain your clear and healthy vision!

-Common Ocular Diseases that we manage:
+Common Ocular Diseases That We Manage

 One diagnostic tool that we may use is a tonometer, which measures your inner eye pressure.
 An inspection of your inner eye tissues is necessary to make a firm diagnosis of glaucoma.

 Treatment may involve eye drops, laser surgery, conventional surgery, or all of the above.
 If glaucoma is left untreated, it can lead to vision loss and blindness.

-Typical treatments include injections or laser surgery to seal leaky blood vessels, and to shrink or eliminate the growth of new, unhealthy blood vessels.
+Typical treatments include injections or laser surgery to seal leaky blood vessels and to shrink or eliminate the growth of new, unhealthy blood vessels.
 Many encouraging studies on new treatment for diabetic retinopathy are ongoing, and our St Louis and St Charles eye doctors follow these medical advances.
 This way, you’re ensured the most progressive treatment available!